internaut-me/Gorilla-UI/README.md

 ## Gorilla

-Gorilla is built on Node.js.
-It is optimized for use on the Bitcoin Mini.
+Gorilla is optimized for use on the Bitcoin Mini and built on Node.js.
 Visit our website and order one today [BitcoinMini.com](https://bitcoinmini.com/).

 ## Installation

+**Please note that the installation is based on the exact file structure on the Mini** If you don't use this file structure config.json contents will be deleted with error

+    // file structure
+    home
+    |_ <mini root dir>
+        |_ .bitcoin
+        |_ Gorilla

 We are working on creating an npm module, but for now you have to download the zip from the left of the screen, unzip in our project directory, and do the following on the commandline from the project directory.

 Load the npm dependencies:

 `npm install`

+Load the bower dependencies:
+V 0.1.0 has none, but we included the file structure for you to add your own.

+`bower install`

 Run: